Sequential Spatially Balanced Sampling: Balanced Sampling

 where $ \rho_{k\ell}$ is a function that decreases when the distance between $k$ and $\ell$ increases.
-Operators $\E_M(.), \text{var}_M(.)$ and $\text{cov}_M(.)$ are respectively the expectation, the variance and the covariance under the model.
-Under this model it is possible to show that the anticipated variance of the Horvitz-Thompson estimator is
+Under this model, \citet{gra:til:13} show that the anticipated variance of the Horvitz-Thompson estimator is

-where $\pi_{k\ell} = \E(a_ka_\ell)$ are the joint inclusion probabilities.
+where $\pi_{k\ell} = \E_p(\delta_k\delta_\ell)$ are the joint inclusion probabilities and $\E_p(.)$ is the expectation under the design.
 From the first term of Equation~\eqref{eq:spatjust}, the reduction of the variance is done by selecting a balanced sample.
-Whereas, the second term is reduced if the inclusion probabilities $\pi_{k\ell}$ is small while the $\rho_{k\ell}$ is large.
+Whereas the second term is reduced if the inclusion probabilities $\pi_{k\ell}$ is small while $\rho_{k\ell}$ is large.
 This means that a sample must be selected in a spread and balanced manner to minimize the anticipated variance.

-\citet{dev:til:04a} have proposed the cube method to select a balanced sample.
-The method first consists in performing a random walk inside the intersection of the hypercube $[0,1]^N$ and the subspace spanned by the balancing constraints to approach a balanced sample.
-Secondly a sample is selected such that the balancing equations are approximately satisfied.
-The next section discusses the proposed method.
-It selects a balanced sample sequentially, which means that the method could be applied on a stream, the full population is not needed.